Weather in Iceland in September: travel guide

 • Layered clothing: choose clothes that can be layered, like thermal leggings, t-shirts, long-sleeved shirts, and sweaters.
 You'll also want to bring a warm hat, scarf and gloves.

-• Appropriate footwear: given the terrain and weather, waterproof hiking boots are essential.
+• Appropriate footwear: given the terrain and weather, waterproof hiking trunks are essential.
 Pack warm wool socks to keep your feet cozy, and throw in flip-flops for visits to hot springs.

 • Accessories and essentials: sunglasses, a quick-dry towel, a water bottle, and a backpack suitable for hiking will come in very handy.
 Also remember to pack electronic items like adapters, chargers, cables, and power banks.